kescherCode/catstodon/README.md

 Contributing guidelines are available [here](CONTRIBUTING.md).

-Note: [CatCatNya~](https://catcatnya.com) runs on the `develop` branch.
+Note: Use the main branch only for forks. `develop` branch may, at times, be force-pushed to (mostly for undoing cherry-picking of vanilla commits when upstream adopts them).
-That branch may, at times, be force-pushed to (mostly for undoing cherry-picking of vanilla commits when upstream adopts them).
+I highly suggest only ever running the `main` branch in production, as is done for [CatCatNya~](https://catcatnya.com)!
-I highly suggest only ever running the `main` branch in production!
+I also highly suggest not rebasing on this if you are maintaining a fork, instead, use merge (fast-forward, if possible, with merge commit otherwise).

 ## Differences